-Sole source, or procurement by noncompetitive proposals, is procurement through solicitation of a proposal from only one source.
-Sole source procurements must adhere to the standards set forth in the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, 2 C.F.R. § 200.318, as adopted by the U.S. Department of Justice in 2 C.F.R. § 2800.101.
+Sole source procurement, or procurement by noncompetitive proposals, is procurement through solicitation of a proposal from only one source.
+Sole source procurements must adhere to the standards set forth in the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, 2 C.F.R. § 200.318.

-For the purchase of equipment, technology, or services under a COPS Office award, recipients must follow their own policies and procedures on procurement as long as those requirements conform to the federal procurement requirements set forth in 2 C.F.R. § 200.320 as adopted by the U.S. Department of Justice in 2 C.F.R. § 2800.101.
-A sole source justification request should be submitted if a recipient determines that the award of a contract through a competitive process is infeasible.
-If a recipient determines that the award of a contract through a competitive process is infeasible, and if one of the following circumstances applies-(1) the item or service is available only from one source; (2) the public exigency or emergency for the requirement will not permit a delay resulting from competitive solicitation; (3) competition is determined inadequate after solicitation of a number of sources.
-Based on one or more of the circumstances above, the COPS Office expressly authorizes noncompetitive proposals in response to a written request from the law enforcement entity-the award recipient must seek written authorization from the COPS Office for sole source procurements in excess of \$150,000.
+For the purchase of equipment, technology, or services under a COPS Office award, recipients must follow their own policies and procedures on procurement as long as those requirements conform to the federal procurement requirements set forth in 2 C.F.R. § 200.320.
+A sole source procurement request should be submitted if a recipient determines that the award of a contract through a competitive process is infeasible.
+If a recipient determines that the award of a contract through a competitive process is infeasible, and if any one of the following circumstances applies:

+- 1. The item or service is available only from one source. - 2.
+The public exigency or emergency for the requirement will not permit a delay resulting from competitive solicitation. - 3.
+Competition is determined inadequate after solicitation of a number of sources. - 4.
+The COPS Office expressly authorizes noncompetitive proposals in response to a written request from the law enforcement entity.

+The recipient must include this information in the sole source procurement request and submit it to the COPS Office.
+The award recipient must seek written authorization from the COPS Office for sole source procurements in excess of \$250,000.
 Written approval for sole source procurements from the COPS Office must be received prior to purchasing equipment, technology or services; obligating funding for a contract; or entering into a contract with award funds.

-Requests for sole source procurements of equipment, technology, or services in excess of \$150,000 must be submitted to the COPS Office in writing certifying that the award of the contract through full and open competition is infeasible.
-The sole source request must be prepared on department letterhead.
+Requests for sole source procurements of equipment, technology, or services in excess of \$250,000 must be submitted to the COPS Office in writing certifying that the award of the contract through full and open competition is infeasible.
+The sole source procurement request must be signed and submitted on department letterhead.